WASP logoWASP

 From ground school to first solo and beyond.

-Every WASP scholar follows a structured pathway from classroom fundamentals to their FAA Private Pilot Certificate — supported by a dedicated mentor every step of the way.
+WASP scholars follow a structured pathway from classroom fundamentals toward an FAA Private Pilot Certificate — supported by a dedicated mentor along the way.

 01